opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 - Repeat steps [2](#step-0-2) and [3](#step-0-3) to validate the performance of the updated model and analyze the new `metrics.json` file.

 ## Step 1: Build and push docker image to Knitfab
-This step involves creating Docker images for each of the training and validation components of the spam email detection model.
-These images will be subsequently pushed to the Knitfab registry for use in the training and validation processes within the Knitfab platform.
+This step involves creating Docker images for each component of the spam email detection model (initial training, validation, and incremental training).
+These images will be pushed to the Knitfab registry for use within the Knitfab platform.

 **To Build Docker Images**